 However, the rate changes to:

-- 1125 Hz, if the Global Angle axis is disabled (see Select the required axes)
+- 1125 Hz, if the Global Angle axis is deactivated (see Select the required axes)

 - 1600 Hz, if only HighG accelerometer is enabled

 - Click Start to begin capturing and capture your subject's movement in the usual way (see Capture the required movement).

 The streamed data is saved into the current Session folder and is displayed as an .x1d file in Data Management.